-- .1 All miscellaneous metal used inside shaft manholes, or buried as part of shaft sewer manholes shall be steel, hot dipped galvanised after fabrications. - .2 All inserts and insert bolts shall be stainless steel to the grade specified on the drawings.
+- .1 All miscellaneous metal used inside shaft maintenance holes or buried as part of shaft sewer maintenance holes shall be steel, hot dipped galvanised after fabrications. - .2 All inserts and insert bolts shall be stainless steel to the grade specified on the drawings.